-- All workplaces have hazards either in the work itself or in the working conditions.
-Poor working conditions can make even the safest job tasks hazardous. - By identifying these hazards ahead of time, it is possible to substantially reduce them. reducing risks to an acceptable level is the responsibility of the employer - 3. young workers have special vulnerabilities.
-They also have special rights that protect their health and safety - 4.
-Young workers need to be shown how to recognize hazards and how to protect themselves
+- 1. All workplaces have hazards either in the work itself or in the working conditions.
+Poor working conditions can make even the safest job tasks more hazardous. - 2.
+By identifying these hazards ahead of time, it is possible to substantially the risk from them. reducing risks to an acceptable level is the responsibility of the employer. - 3.
+Young workers have special vulnerabilities.
+They also have special rights that protect their health and safety. - 4.
+Young workers need to be shown how to recognize hazards and how to protect themselves.

 One of the basic principles underlying Safe Work for Youth is that the employer is legally responsible for occupational health and safety (including protection from psychological abuse) of her/his workers -- and this includes young workers.
 Training is the first step in ensuring that young workers are safe, but all too often, young apprentices, trainees, and short-term employees are overlooked or miss training.
-But training is not a one-time event.
+Training is not a one-off event.
 The site manager or employer should try to make young workers feel comfortable to ask questions of older workers and experienced foremen throughout their workday.
 Even if the young worker misses a formal training session, on-the-job training and mentoring can help to keep them safe at work.

 Another core message is that an enterprise which is careful to protect its young workers is also an enterprise which tends to be more efficient and productive.
 This saves money.
-Most important, a workplace that has consciously been made safe for young workers becomes safe for adult workers as well.
+Most importantly, a workplace that has consciously been made safe for young workers becomes safe for adult workers as well.
 Fewer accidents among all workers = a win-win situation!

-A third basic principle is that youth have a right to know the risks, as well as their rights and responsibilities (the 3 R's!).
-Providing information to youth is never the first or only component of a campaign to protect young workers, but it is an essential component.
+A third basic principle is that young workers have a right to know the risks to which they may be exposed and how these should be controlled, as well as their rights and responsibilities (the 3 R's!).
+Providing information to young workers is never the first or only component of a campaign to protect young workers, but it is an essential component.
 Many surveys in developed countries show that young workers are not receiving the training they need to be safe at work.
 They should be getting this information at school, in vocational training programmes, as well as on the job.